DTeja615/ISA-SLS/README.md

 This LunarLander-v2 Solver is a project for SELF-LEARNING SYSTEMS in National University of Singapore.

-This is a project to use RL and EL to solve LunarLander-v2 problem in OpenAIGym.
+This is a project to use Reinforcement Learning and Evolutionary Algorithm to solve LunarLander-v2 problem in OpenAIGym.

 ## LunarLander_Problem